Kolyunya/string-processor/README.md

  */
 public static function run($string, $parameters = array());
 ~~~
 You can pass parameters to the processor's constructor in the `$parameters` array.
-You can alson pass a single parameter without wrapping it into an array.
+You can also pass a single parameter without wrapping it into an array.
 ~~~php
 echo KebabCaseFormatter::run('snake_case'); // Output: "snake-case"
 echo Translator::run(